Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 ## Incident Response

+It's important to have a clear understanding of what qualifies as a security incident to trigger the incident response protocol.
+A security incident refers to any actual or suspected breach of security that could potentially compromise the confidentiality, integrity, or availability of our project or its data.

+Some examples of security incidents include:

+• Unauthorized access to sensitive data or systems

+• Data breaches or leaks

+• Malware infections or compromises

+• Denial of Service (DoS) attacks

+• Compromised accounts or credentials

+If you observe any activity or situation that aligns with these examples or any suspicious behavior that could impact security, it's crucial to promptly report it to our security team.
+Even if you're uncertain whether an incident has occurred, it's always better to err on the side of caution and notify us.

+Our incident response plan, outlined below, will guide us through the appropriate steps to contain, mitigate, and recover from any confirmed incidents.

 In the unfortunate event of a security incident, we follow a well-defined incident response plan to ensure timely and effective resolution.
 Our plan consists of the following key stages:

 1. **Identification**: We promptly identify and confirm the occurrence of the incident, determining its scope and potential impact.